kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/RCA.md

 The og RCA (Radio Corporation of America) was insanely huge in radio/tv.
-Was
+Was originally a patent pool owned by GE, Westinghouse, AT&T, and UFC.
+Became independent in 1932.